- How to Check engine for Spark - No Start Troubleshooting

 How to test for ignition spark

-The safest way to check for spark is by using an inline test light.
+The safest and easiest way to check for spark is by using an inline test light.
+Lisle 20610 inline spark plug tester works great and is compatible with all ignition systems.
 Why do we start off checking an engine for spark using a test light?
-This method works if you are trying to:
+This method works with any setup:

 - Check for spark from ignition coil